facelessuser/coloraide/docs/src/markdown/manipulation.md

 color.set('red', 1).set('green', 1)
 ```

-Even more interesting is that, like `get()`, targeted color channels can be from any registered color space.
+Even more interesting is that, like `get()`, you can modify a channel in another color space indirectly.

 ```playground
 color = Color("orange")